- Available before, during, and after school

 - Available before, during and after school

 - A higher level of support and accountability for learning.

 - Remedial instruction for gap areas in learning (tutoring goals to be established)

 - Semester progress reports

-- Click here for the Thrive Academic Support Form
+- Click here for Specialized Thrive Tutoring Enrollment Form

 Each child is uniquely created in God’s image, and each child has a unique learning journey.
 Growth doesn’t happen in a perfect straight-line, but with ups and downs.
 When students need additional support, THRIVE is a support for the whole child.
 Our purpose is to provide a proactive education to successfully prepare students for life’s challenges.
 When things get too heavy we have tools to help students continue to grow academically, spiritually, and personally.

 Some of the ways we can help. . .